grscheller/fpinScala3Stdlib/README.md

-# Functional Programing in Scala Using Scala3 via Scala3 Std Libraries
+## Functional Programing in Scala leveraging Scala's Std Library

-## Description
+### Description

-Leverage the Scala3 standard libraries to work through the path laid out in Functional Programming in Scala by Chiusana & Bjarnason.
+Using the Scala3 standard libraries to work through the path laid out in Functional Programming in Scala by Chiusana & Bjarnason.
 Guided by ShapelessCat/fpinscala3 Scala3 version of the books exercises.

-## Purpose
+### Purpose

 Unlike the book exercises, the purpose is not to recreate an entire FP infrastructure from scratch.
 The purpose is to leverage the Scala